92tonywills/social-modal/README.md

 The script requires jQuery, it does not provide it itself.
 You must include jQuery somewhere in your document before the plugin.

-### Icons
+#### Icons
 Icons are turned on by default, but they are not provided by the script or the styles, you have to provide them yourself.
 You are free to use the icons provided in the example, though.
 You can also use your own icons, but you will need to change the icon classes (in the settings) if they differ in name from the defaults.

-The icon font used in the example was created with [fontello](http://www.fontello.com).
+The icon font used in the example was created for free with [fontello](http://www.fontello.com).

 ## Usage
 To use the plugin just call `.socialModal()` on the element you wish to trigger the activation of the modal once jQuery and the plugin have loaded.
-Supports multiple trigger element, but it will not play nice if the function is called more than once.

 ```html
 <head>